buchmiller/notes/dev_setup/win10bash.md

 Close the bash terminal and open it again.
 Type `command -v nvm` and it should print `nvm` ([verify installation](https://github.com/creationix/nvm#verify-installation))

 Use nvm to install node ([nvm usage](https://github.com/creationix/nvm#usage))

+If this causes the shell to take several seconds to open, please update the nvm portion of `.bashrc` as suggested in the latest comments here [https://github.com/creationix/nvm/issues/1277](https://github.com/creationix/nvm/issues/1277).